mulgul/restructure-yt/README.md

 3. `export LOG_LEVEL=http`
 4. `yarn build && yarn main` or `yarn dev` for development mode.

+### Logging

+- `LOG_LEVEL`: The lowest priority log level to surface, defaults to `info`.
+Tip: set to `http` to see all HTTP requests.
+- `LOG_JSON`:Whether or not to have logs formatted as JSON, defaults to `false`.
+    Useful when using `stdout` to programmatically process Sidecar log data.
+- `LOG_STRIP_ANSI`: Whether or not to strip ANSI characters from logs, defaults to `false`.
+Useful when logging RPC calls with JSON written to transports.

 ## Running the Frontend

 1. `cd frontend`